-Program Committee: Virginia Moore – Chairperson for programs facilitated a video that can satisfy service project requirements.
-This was a collaborative effort along with the service committee and programs committee.
-The purpose of the video was to discuss the prevention of young girls marrying early, sex trafficking issues, etc.
+Program Committee: Virginia Moore – Chairperson for programs facilitated a video that can satisfy International Service project requirements.
+Review and discussion of this video was to serve as a collaborative effort along with the service committee and programs committee.
+The video discussed the prevention of young girls marrying early, sex trafficking issues, etc.

-Fundraiser Report: Stanita Scott, the Financial Secretary, let the discussion and updates regarding our Murder Mystery fundraising event in February 2017.
-The goal is for the member ship to sell a minimum of 3 tickets.
-Additional activities during the event include: cash bar, raffle, etc. The goal is the raise money from several avenues during the event.
+Fundraiser Report: Stanita Scott, Financial Secretary, led the discussion and planning updates for the Murder Mystery fundraising event scheduled on February 2017.
+The idea is for each member to sell a minimum of 3 tickets.
+Additional activities during the event are to include: cash bar, raffle, etc. Multiple activities during the event serve as a way to raise money from several avenues.
 Stanita asked for suggestions regarding the type of theme for the event.
 The time of the event will be 7pm – 11pm.
-The actual mystery event will begin at 8pm.
-The idea is to also make this a fun valentine celebration.
+The actual mystery portion of the event will begin at 8pm.
+The idea is to also make this a fun Valentine celebration.

-Training: Track it Forward – led by Nicole Barnes Sandy.
-Sandy provided how to instructions to access the Zonta-Mid Maryland website. www.zontaclubmid-maryland.org/membersonly
+Training: Track it Forward – led by Nicole Barnes, & Sandy Campbell.
+Sandy provided how-to instructions on accessing the Zonta Club of Mid-Maryland website. www.zontaclubmid-maryland.org/membersonly

 Log in access: Login – ZontaMM, Password – Charter2016, select “track it forward.com”.
-Nicole explained how to manipulate through the website Zonta Club of Mid-Maryland, register, enter user names (set up account).
-With this site we can log individual hours, set up meetings within committees, monthly meetings, organize dashboard, etc.
+Nicole Barnes provided further instruction on manipulating and use of the Zonta Club of Mid-Maryland website, how to register, how to set up & enter user names, passwords, etc. With this site we can log individual hours, set up meetings within committees, monthly meetings, organize dashboard, etc.

 New Business

-December Meeting/Xmas Party – the 1st portion of the meeting will be the regular monthly/business meeting.
-The 2nd half will consist of the Xmas party.
+December Meeting/Christmas Party – the first half of the meeting will be the regular monthly/business meeting.
+The 2nd half will consist of the Christmas party.
 The minimum value of the gifts should be a minimum of $25.
-Volunteers are needed for the Xmas party planning.
+Volunteers are needed for the Christmas party planning.
 Beverly White and Virginia Moore volunteer.
-Jackie makes an announcement regarding the Brothers for a Cause Xmas event, Friday December 16th.
+Jackie makes an announcement regarding the Brothers for a Cause Christmas event, Friday December 16th.
 The proceeds for the event are for a children’s coat drive for children of title 1 schools.

 Motion:

-Felicia Sadler makes a motion that the minimum spending limit for Xmas gifts is $25.
+Felicia Sadler moves motion that the minimum spending limit for Christmas gifts is $25.
 Virginia Moore 2nd’s the motion.
+All in attendance agree with a show of hands.

 Adjournment: